 Currently, there are no vaccines that can be given to prevent MCTs.
 The best defense is a combination of good health practices and early detection.

+Mast Cell Tumors are the most common malignant skin tumors in dogs, and they present as raised lumps on the skin.
+Treatment and survival rates vary depending on the stage and grade of the tumor.
 Early detection and good overall health are the best ways to combat MCTs.
-Check your dog regularly and consult your veterinarian if you find any mysterious lumps or nodules.
+Check your dog regularly and consult your veterinarian straight away if you find any mysterious lumps or nodules.